paullefebvre/winapilib/README.md

     Dim versionInfo As New WinAPILib.OSVersionInfo
     MsgBox(versionInfo.Version)

-There is more of course and more things will be added over time.
+There is more of course and additional things will be added over time.
 For now you'll have to read through the WinAPILib namespace to see what is available.

 If you have WinAPI Declares to add, please submit Pull requests.